ELITR/elitr-testset/documents/iwslt2020-nonnative-slt/README.md

 ## Explanation of File Extensions

 ```
+These are english files, unless language is specified (eg. TTcs, TTde)

 *.wav  ... the input audio file in the lossless format
            The wav files are too big to be stored in this repo, they live outside.